taufiqqq/learnReact/README.md

 # learnReact
 All the materials that i use or create for my learning process of ReactJS, and this repo is just for me to synchronize everything and do revision

-1. npm vite@latest //or change latest to any version u want
+1. npm create vite@latest //or change latest to any version u want
 2. Insert project name
 3. Typescript
 4. cd project-name